skywalkerSam/skywalkerSam/ReadMe.md

 &nbsp;

-"Artists shape the world,
+"artists shape the world,
 as you know it.
-As artists,
+as artists,
-we reach for something.
+we reach for something,
-We try to create something
+we try to create something
-more than ourselves.
+more than ourselves,
-Something bigger than ourselves.
+something bigger than ourselves.
-Creations are symbiotic in nature;
+creations are symbiotic in nature;
+we shape it
-We shape it as much as it shapes us.
+as much as it shapes us.
-We do not hold it —
+we do not hold it —
 it holds us..."

 ———